shczhen/docs/sql-statements/sql-statement-show-collation.md

 ---
-title: 照合を表示| TiDBSQLステートメントリファレンス
+title: SHOW COLLATION | TiDB SQL Statement Reference
-summary: TiDBデータベースでのSHOWCOLLATIONの使用法の概要。
+summary: An overview of the usage of SHOW COLLATION for the TiDB database.
 ---

 # 照合を表示 {#show-collation}